 Open the "Settings", and go to "Personalization" > "Colors" and toggle off "Make Start, taskbar, and action center transparent".

-If you don't have much space on your system disk to add to your system partition, your best option is to transfer your Windows 11/10 to another larger HDD or to switch your system disk from HDD to better-performing SSD.
+If you don't have much space on your system disk to add to your system partition, your best option is to transfer your Windows 11/10 to another larger HDD or to switch your system disk from HDD to a better-performing SSD.

 Check the following steps on how to migrate OS to SSD or another bigger HDD.